 Addtionally, those candidates that pass the interview stage will be required to take either the GRE or GMAT exam depending on their field of study.

 All business majors would be required to take the GMAT.

 In general, all other fields of study would be required to take the GRE exam.
 The applicants do not need to sit for these tests prior the application phase.
-The Albanian - American Development Foundation and American Councils office in Tirana will administer the TOEFL, GRE & GMAT official tests for semi-finalists.
-They will coordinate and cover all related costs (test fees, transportation costs to test site, accommodation).
+The Albanian - American Development Foundation and American Councils office in Tirana will administer the GRE & GMAT official tests for semi-finalists.
+They will coordinate and cover all related costs for the GRE/GMAT (test fees, transportation costs to test site, accommodation).

 Please submit your inquiry to firstname.lastname@example.org

 No, you do not need to be accepted (or even have applied) to a U.S. university prior to submitting an application for the MIP Program.
 If you are identified as a finalist, the staff of American Councils will find a university admission on your behalf.

 You only need translate the document into English for the selection committee to be able to read the document.
 You do not need to have an official translation.

 The Albania American Education Fund (MIP) Graduate Fellowship Program offers graduate fellowships at American universities to talented Albanians who demonstrate a strong commitment to the development of their country.